jahnestacado/logia/README.md

 Alternatively we can set the ```LOGIA_CONFIG_FILE_PATH``` environment variable if we want to change the default configuration filename and location.

 ## Configuration File
+Every change we make in the configuration file is immediately applied to the configuration of the loggers without the need of rebooting our application

 ```javascript
 {